craigem/blog/content/posts/nix/starting-simple-hydra.md

 Putting the command in quotes after the `nixops ssh` command will send a single instruction over SSH, printing any output.

+The command to create an admin user is:

+    $ hydra-create-user admin \
+        --full-name "Bobby Admin" \
+        --email-address "bobby@example.org" \
+        --password TOTALLYSECURE \
+        --role admin

+With successful output being something like:

+    creating new user `admin`